Low-frequency and Moir\'e Floquet engineering: a review: Effective theories

 \section{Effective theories}

-This section will discuss various methods to obtain effective or approximate Floquet Hamiltonians to more generally to describe the stroboscopic dynamics of periodically-driven systems.
+This section will discuss various methods to obtain effective or approximate Floquet Hamiltonians to describe periodically-driven systems' stroboscopic dynamics.
 Our focus will be on the theories that are, in a sense, averaged over a single period, and we will therefore ignore the issue of micromotion operators.
 First, we introduce two different pictures used to describe Floquet systems: real-time and frequency domains.
 Then, we review some of the theories available in the high-, mid- and low-frequency regimes.